-Additionally, Magento Commerce comes with New Relic, which is a performance monitoring system to ensure everything is optimized by flagging things that may slow down the system.
-You’ll be able to view everything in real-time without any delay in fixing when they emerge.
+Additionally, Magento Commerce comes with New Relic, a performance monitoring system that ensures everything is optimized by flagging things that may slow down the system.
+You’ll be able to view everything in real time without any delay in fixing when they emerge.

 The catalog permission feature allows retailers to choose specific categories to engage with a specific group of customers.
 In Magento Open Source, the Catalog Management is simplified with multiple visual tools while the Commerce edition has a more advanced one.